 In contrast, our example gives no specific recommendation for the atomoxetine (brand name: Strattera) because someone with this genetic profile will metabolize that medication normally.
 Thus, if a doctor were to prescribe this medication to someone with this genetic profile, they can comfortably use the standard dosage.

 A PGx test can demystify the prescription process for both provider and patient.
 The provider gains more insight into how their patient will respond to certain medications and is better prepared to create a customized treatment plan.
 The patient gains a better understanding of why one medication might be prescribed over another.
-Because there’s a shared understanding from the PGx report, this helps increase trust between medical provider and patient, which leads to a smoother treatment journey.
-Other benefits of incorporating PGx testing include reductions in symptoms, health3care costs, and side effects.
+Because there’s a shared understanding from the PGx report, this helps increase trust between medical providers and patients, which leads to a smoother treatment journey.
+Other benefits of incorporating PGx testing include reductions in symptoms, healthcare costs, and side effects.

 If you need anxiety or depression treatment, taking a pharmacogenomic test might help you find a medication that is appropriate for you.
 If you are interested in learning whether you are likely to benefit from pharmacogenomic testing, Prairie offers a free pharmacogenomics quiz that can let you know if you are especially likely to benefit from PGx testing.